Congratulations! I’m glad you get a chance to grow your team and build something huge.

 - What does mentorship look like at your company?
 This is how I evaluate mentors.
 Folks who are excited to mentor and who are a good fit to mentor me make a job much more attractive.

 - What is the experience level of your managers?
-I’m looking for managers who either a) got way out ahead of where I am now as an individual contributor before they became managers, or b) have made a career out of growing and supporting direct reports—especially direct reports who do not look or think like them.
+I’m looking for a manager to be one of two kinds of people.
+The first kind got way out ahead of where I am now as an individual contributor before they became a manager.
+I’m happy to deal with this person’s umbrage or inexperience with management tasks for the sake of the technical mentorship.
+The second kind is a manager who has made a career out of growing and supporting direct reports—especially direct reports who do not look or think like them.
+Now, this person doesn’t have the technical mentorship as collateral, so they need to be really good at managing.
+The further such a manager could get through these questions before choking, the better.
+Below about a six, we’re not ready to chat.

 - What does your leadership look like?
 I’m looking for diversity.
 Here’s what I mean by that.